A/B Test

 Test your top pages

 Avoid testing areas of your website that only have a few visitors.
-It's much better to test the sections of your store that are used and seen everywhere.
+It’s much better to test the sections of your shop that are used and seen everywhere.
 This includes website-wide tests, for example of the navigation bar, the announcement bar or the footer.
 This allows you to make ideal use of the existing traffic and achieve meaningful results in less time than if you were to test just one specific product page, for example.

 Test changes with a big impact

 Sometimes small changes have a big impact on the conversion rate (CR for short).
-However, it is more likely that testing a large adjustment will have a more drastic effect.
+However, it is more likely that testing a major adjustment will have a more drastic effect.
 Focus your tests on the sections of your website that are important to visitors.
 Then you will most likely have a greater impact on the CR than if you test very small changes on niche sites.

 Choose goals wisely

-Your main goal may be to increase the conversion rate or the number of newsletter subscriptions.
+Your main goal may be to increase the conversion rate or the number of newsletter sign-ups.
 However, with low website traffic, it can take an extremely long time until you have collected enough conversions to validate the results.

-Which store elements should you test?
+Which shop elements should you test?

 Titles and headings